MarcusTL12/yatzy_solver/README.md

 even the final probability distributions that maximize the mean are very multi-peaked and asymmetrical.

+Even using the full probability distribution for the remaining score, it is hard to directly optimize a property of the final probability distribution as you only ever have local information.
+This means that it is hard to maximize the 95th percentile of the final distribution, but should be doable to maximize the 95th percentile given the current state.

 ### The process 4

 If we want to do the keeping track of the entire distributions accurately, we